stephengold/Wes/README.md

 The retargeting code is derived from [the Bvhretarget Project][bvhretarget].

-From September 2017 to January 2019, Wes was a sub-project of [the Jme3-utilities Project][utilities].
+From September 2017 to January 2019, Wes was a subproject of [the Jme3-utilities Project][utilities].

 Since January 2019, Wes has been a separate project, hosted at